nefeline/nefeline/README.md

 -->
 ## Professional Commitment

 I believe in the perfect blend of technical excellence and business acumen.
-Whether it's optimizing a checkout flow or implementing AI-driven marketing solutions, I'm passionate about creating e-commerce experiences that drive real business growth.
+I'm passionate about creating great experiences that drive real growth.

 Let's connect and build something amazing together! 🌟